Code-Hex/go-benchmarklist/README.md

 go-benchmarklist
 ================
 This is a repository that collects various benchmarks.
+The results of each directory are all the results of executing the next command!!

+    go test -bench . -benchmem
  I'm waiting for pull requests so I want a lot!